SumoLogic/sumologic-documentation/docs/integrations/databases/cassandra.md

     field_prefix = "$1_"
 ```
 Please enter in values for the following parameters:
 * `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf Cassandra Input plugin.
-Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the Cassandra input plugin for Telegraf.
-Note: As telegraf will be run as a sidecar the host should always be localhost.
+Please refer to [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the Cassandra input plugin for Telegraf.
+As Telegraf will be run as a sidecar, the host should always be localhost.
    * In the input plugins section (`[[inputs.jolokia2_agent]]`):
       * `urls` - The URL to the Cassandra server.
 This can be a comma-separated list to connect to multiple Cassandra servers.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia2) for more information on additional parameters for configuring the Cassandra input plugin for Telegraf.
    * In the tags section (`[[inputs.jolokia2_agent]]`):